Rainbow Wraps With Hummus & Veggies

 Rainbow Lavash Wrap (Version One)

-I made this rainbow veggie wrap using cherry tomatoes (red), shredded carrots (orange), sliced mini bell peppers (yellow), cauliflower rice (white), sunflower sprouts (green), shredded purple cabbage (purple), atop garlic hummus on a lavash flatbread wrap from California Lavash.
+I made this rainbow veggie wrap using cherry tomatoes (red), shredded carrots (orange), sliced mini bell peppers (yellow), cauliflower rice (white), sunflower sprouts (green), shredded purple cabbage (purple), atop homemade lemon hummus on a lavash flatbread wrap from California Lavash.

 Rainbow Lavash Wrap (Version Two)